-Co-occurring disorders are simultaneously intuitive and complex.
-A co-occurring disorder refers to either the substance abuse problem or depression of an individual suffering from both afflictions.
+Co-occurring disorders are both intuitive and complex.
+A co-occurring disorder is when an individual suffers from a substance abuse disorder and a mental health disorder, such as depression, simultaneously.
 What is important to grasp is the simultaneous distinction between and interrelationship of the two disorders.

-There is a commonly understood logic that a depressed person would develop a substance-abuse disorder.
-It is less obvious why a person with a substance abuse disorder would develop an eating disorder.
-Both of these are distinctly possible.
-Co-occurring disorders are urgently important to understand and respect, for any co-occurrence requires an addressal of both outward and underlying–or causative–symptoms.
+There is a commonly understood logic that when an individual suffers from a mental health disorder, they tend to develop a substance abuse disorder.
+It is less obvious why a person with a substance abuse disorder would develop an eating disorder, however, both of these are distinctly possible.
+Co-occurring disorders are urgently important to understand and respect, for any co-occurrence requires an address of both outward and underlying–or causative–symptoms.
 The separate disorders are links in the chain of un-wellness.

 Frequent signs of co-occurring disorders include a worsening of symptoms during treatment for substance abuse.
 For example, someone with an anxiety disorder becomes dependent on benzodiazepines to cope with their anxiety disorder.
 When they go to substance abuse treatment and their benzodiazepine use is eliminated, the symptoms of anxiety show a strong emergence.